Nine and ten lonely runners: Reduction of possible counterexamples

 Otherwise, there exists $t\in\{0,1,\ldots,\ell p-1\}$ such that, for all $i\in\{1,\ldots,k\}$, $\norm{\frac{tv_i}{\ell p}}\geq\frac{1}{k+1}$.
 Let $s=ct\in\{0,1,\ldots,mp-1\}$.
 Then, for all $i$,

 Therefore, $\ubf$ is $(k,m,p)$-proper.
 In both cases, $\ubf\in B(m,p)^k\setminus I(k,m,p)$. \end{proof}

-Lemma \ref{lem:sieve} can be interpreted probabilistically.
-If $k,p$ are fixed and $\ell\mid m$, then the proportion of improper speed sets at level $m$ is at most the proportion of improper speed sets at level $\ell$.
-Moreover, if we have a sequence $(\ell_n)$ where $\ell_n\mid\ell_{n+1}$, then this proportion at level $\ell_n$ is non-increasing.
+A consequence of Lemma \ref{lem:sieve} is that the proportion of improper speed tuples decreases as we make the ansatz finer.
+More precisely, if $k,p$ are fixed and $\ell\mid m$, then the proportion of improper speed tuples at level $m$ is at most the proportion of improper speed tuples at level $\ell$.
+Therefore, if we have a sequence $(\ell_n)$ where $\ell_n\mid\ell_{n+1}$, then this proportion at level $\ell_n$ is non-increasing.